Manuel-GG-89/serverless-cqrs-es-core/README.md

   - ...So far, this is the best option I’ve found to achieve that result, but there might be better ones.
 So, before implementing the communication interfaces, I’ll need to research again, I think.

 ***
-IMPORTANT TAKE ABOUT FRONT-END SERVER: THEY CONTAIN A PART OF THE CORE: THE PROJECTIONS (passively  cached current/updated aggregate instances, es decir, los modelos de datos actualizados (instancias)  con las que cada nodo del front-end ha interactuado o interactuda frecuentemente)
+IMPORTANT TAKE ABOUT FRONT-END SERVER: THEY CONTAIN A PART OF THE CORE: THE PROJECTIONS (passively  cached current/updated aggregate instances, that is, the updated data models (instances) with which each front-end node has frequently interacted or interacts)***
-***
 Let's see a simple flow of a Client - Server interaction.
 Consider that the 'client' is a front-end server (ssr) that interacts through a graphql api with the core of the system (the 'server') asynchronously, without blocking the user's UI (perhaps using a feature like React Suspense or similar)